onedr0p/cluster-template/README.md

 ### ⚙️ GitHub Actions

->IDEA/WIP: Provide examples and instructions on CI using GitHub Actions.
-Suggest including more CI in the project if feasible (e.g. `actions-runner-controller`, `flux-diff`).

 ~

 ## What's next

->IDEA: Suggest offering a few more addons or community solutions on how to extend the project, as has been done for storage.
-Core features could be listed here (e.g. replicated storage, backups, authentication, VPN, remote management) and the **recommended** solution put next to each, e.g. "replicated storage: use `rook-ceph` if your nodes have a dedicated data disk and sufficient memory, otherwise use `longhorn`".
-Slightly reductive, yet helpful for beginners.
-Simplify comparisons by stating pros and cons briefly and offering a reference implementation for each approach, e.g. "authentication: self-hosted vs cloud, reference implementations being (self-hosted) `authelia` w/ `lldap` and (cloud) Cloudflare Zero Trust w/ GitHub as OIDC provider".

 The cluster is your oyster (or something like that).
 Below are some optional considerations you might want to review.